Brave Combat Federation: BRAVE TV & BRAVE Films

-Film production

-SMILE - Documentary

-BRAVE Combat Federation has announced initiation of operations of their subsidiary film production unit named BRAVE Films.
-To commence operations the film production unit produced the television documentary-drama "SMILE" on 26 June during Eid.
-The documentary narrates the story of the featherweight champion of BRAVE Combat Federation and behind the scenes of his training leading to the championship bout.
+SMILE: The short film narrates the story of the featherweight champion of BRAVE Combat Federation and behind the scenes of his training leading to the championship bout.
 The content was shot extensively in Montpellier, France and Tijuana, Mexico apart from locations in Bahrain and in Abu Dhabi, United Arab Emirates.
-The initiative was publicised to popularise mixed martial arts and to showcase the lifestyle of fighters and marks the launch of "BRAVE Films", a film production segment by BRAVE Combat Federation.
+The initiative was publicized to popularise mixed martial arts and to showcase the lifestyle of fighters and marks the launch of "BRAVE Films", a film production segment by BRAVE Combat Federation.

+The Untold Story Hamza Kooheji: The documentary premiered focusing on the career of Bahraini MMA fighter Hamza Kooheji.
+The film chronicles Kooheji's journey within the sport, highlighting his impact on the Bahraini MMA scene and the support he receives from prominent figures and the community.
+The documentary also emphasizes the role of His Highness Sheikh Khalid Bin Hamad Al Khalifa in promoting sports in Bahrain and BRAVE CF's contribution to the nation's sporting profile.

+Beyond the UFC: An Inside Look at BRAVE CF 91: The documentary, directed by MMA filmmaker Will Harris provides an inside look at Muhammad Mokaev's return to BRAVE CF at BRAVE CF 91.
+The film captures the chaotic fight week leading up to the event, including a last-minute opponent change and weight class adjustment, and offers a behind-the-scenes perspective on Mokaev's training at KHK MMA alongside world champions and Olympic medalists.